Class 3 2023 - 2024

 Wednesday – PE kit

-Friday – Homework handed in.
+Friday – Homework handed in

-Reading records handed in.
+Reading records handed in

-New homework set on Google Classroom
+New homework activities set

 How to help your child at home.